Hear from Salesforce leaders on how to create and deploy Agentforce agents.

 The CSV file format allowed senders and receivers to exchange data according to a common format.
 However, the physical exchange still proved daunting, particularly when the exchange needed to take place in an asynchronous manner.
 One solution to make asynchronous data exchange possible was to use an FTP server.
 (See Figure 3.)

-Figure 3: Sending a CSV file to a FTP server was an early method of data exchange between
+Sending CSV files to FTP servers was an early method for data exchange between mainframe systems.

 In this process, both sender and receiver share access permissions to a common FTP server.
 The sender has read/write permissions.
 The receiver has read permission.
 The sender copies a file to the FTP server, usually using a predefined file name convention — for example, ar02283.csv.